rythrojaofficial/axis45/mercenary-blog/mdfiles/thursday-observation-checklist.md

 #### encouragement

-- let them know when they're on the right track
+let them know when they're on the right track

+- celebrate the wins. tricking is a tough sport.

+#### answering questions to the group

+If someone asks you a question on intent or execution of an item in a circuit or ortherwise:

+1. It's good practice in a group setting to answer a question to everyone
+   1. if one person has a question, probably many will
+2. If i'm asking a leading question, it's probably because i see it as either a current ambiguity or potential pitfall in execution or intent

 ## Evoke Sports Psychology Arousal